angelzhangg/SLP-Student-Stress-Levels/README.md

 ## Research Question:
 - Does the Holistic Wellness Initiative 'Be Well" positively impact perceived stress of graduate Speech-Language Pathology students?

-- What are the coping strategies of Graduate students and how do they feel before starting the "Be Well" initiave?
+- What are the current stress levels of SLP Students prior to the "Be Well" initiative?

 ## Research Objectives:
 - Purpose of this pretest/posttest study is to evaluate the impact of holistic wellness techniques on Perceived Stress and Coping Strategies of Graduate Speech-Language Pathology Students